Are you a 'lefty'?

 'Lefties' at work

-'Lefties' may have an advantage when it comes to using a computer (if they get the mouse set up correctly for them) as more words are written using the left side of the keyboard only.
+'Lefties' may have an advantage when it comes to using a computer (if they get the mouse set up correctly for them) as more words are written using keys on the left side of the keyboard only.

 But athletes in ball or batting sports may have an advantage.
 Being able to throw, catch, kick or hit left handed can give a 'lefty' an extra element of surprise against right handed players.